 - There is an undercount in the number of part 2 applications that have been received [Table 1]. - Processing time is calculated using the number of days from part 2 of the application being received to a decision being made or the application being withdrawn.
-Processing times cannot be calculated where applications are missing a part 2 date in the extract [Table 8]. - Processing times can be calculated for a subset of processed applications that do have a part 2 received date populated.
-This may introduce bias to the calculation, if for some reason the applications which don't have a part 2 received date extracted have a longer or shorter processing time [Table 8]. - The unknown number of applications denied with a part 2 received date missing in the extract could bias this number if for example these took a longer or shorter time to process on average.
+Processing times cannot be calculated where applications are missing a part 2 date in the extract [Table 8]. - Processing times can be calculated for processed applications that do have a part 2 received date populated.
+This may introduce bias to this number if for some reason the applications which don't have a part 2 received date extracted have a longer or shorter processing time [Table 8].

-Due to these ongoing issues, the processing times published here should be treated with caution, as they only include a subset of applications.
+Due to these ongoing issues, the processing times published here should be treated with caution.
 However, this measure is published to provide an indication of the processing times where possible.
 Quality assurance work will continue in this area and it is anticipated that in future publications this can be updated with all applications.